What To Do When You See A Dog Out In Frigid Weather

 Here is a chart based on The Tufts Animal Condition and Care (TACC) system (PDF).
 This nifty infographic uses several components to give a guideline as to when it is too cold for different breed/body types.
 The people at Pet Plan Insurance created the info graph and here is a link to their info.
 PET PLAN

-Possibly because the danger does not seem as immediate or we hope the people involved intend to bring the dog in soon.
-Or do we think the dog will be ok, he does have a fur coat, after all.
+Why would we walk away?
+Possibly because the danger does not seem as immediate or we hope the people involved intends to bring the dog in soon.
+Or do we think the dog will be ok?
+He does have a fur coat, after all.

 Even though they have fur coats, it may compare to use wearing a sweater outside, not swaddled in ermine.
 Plus, the fur on dog's paws is not thick and protective enough for sub-frigid weather.
 So let go of the "for coat" rationalization.